bummzack/omnipay-postfinance/README.md

 This Gateway implements offsite payments via Postfinance.
 Purchase and Authorization are available, capturing an authorized payment has to be performed via Postfinance backend though (not currently implemented for this Gateway).

 **Please note:** This gateway cannot successfully complete your requests if you don't use an SHA-OUT signature.
-If you don't set the SHA-OUT signature in the Postfinance backend, callback URLs won't be supplied with the parameters to determine success or failure of a payment-request.
+If you don't set the SHA-OUT signature in the Postfinance backend, callback URLs won't be supplied with any parameters, which makes it impossible to determine success or failure of a payment-request.

 ## Basic Usage